NBUT-Developers/instant-markdown-x/README.md

 # !nstant-markdown-x

-**instant-markdown-x a fork for instant-markdown-d.
+**instant-markdown-x is a fork for instant-markdown-d.
 For VIM: https://github.com/NBUT-Developers/extra-instant-markdown.**

 > instant-markdown-d is a small Node.js server that enables instant compilation and previewing of Markup files.
 A plugin can easily be written for any text editor to interface with it.
 One currently exists for VIm: https://github.com/suan/vim-instant-markdown